wix/Detox/docs/Introduction.GettingStarted.md

 Detox CLI supports Jest and Mocha out of the box.
 You need to choose one now, but it *is* possible to replace it later on.

-Do note that:

-* Jest is more complex to set up, but it's the only one that supports parallel tests execution.
-* Mocha is easy to set up and is lightweight.
+* **Jest is the recommended choice**, since it provides parallel test execution and complete lifecycle integration for Detox.
+* Mocha, albeit its integration is less complete, is still lightweight, and a bit easier to set up.

-**Tip:** Detox is not tightly coupled to Mocha and Jest, neither to this specific directory structure.
-Both are just a recommendation and are easy to replace without touching the internal implementation of Detox itself.
+**Note:** Detox is coupled neither with Mocha or Jest nor with a specific directory structure.
+Both runners are just a recommendation — with some effort, they can be replaced without touching the internal implementation of Detox itself.

 ##### [Jest](https://jestjs.io/)